erichards52/Master-Project/README.md

 # Classification & Custom Databases Made Easy: Kraken, CLARK & Kaiju

-## dBScripts
-The directory dBScripts contains scripts which create databases for each classifier.
+This project was designed with the Centre for Virus Reseach (CVR) in mind.
+While it may provide some helpful tips with classification and database creation, it is meant to aid those at the CVR with further interest in this project.

 **IMPORTANT: EACH CLASSIFIER LISTED HERE WAS USED WITH A CUSTOM DATABASE CREATED SPECIFICALLY FOR THIS PROJECT.
 IF YOU WOULD LIKE TO CREATE A CUSTOM DATABASE, PLEASE REFER TO THE DATABASE CREATION SCRIPTS (dbCreation) LISTED UNDER EACH SPECIFIC CLASSIFIER.**

 **IF YOU WISH TO UTILISE THE DATABASE WHICH WAS PREVIOUSLY CREATED, MERELY USE THE EXAMPLE CLASSIFICATION SCRIPTS LISTED FOR EACH CLASSIFIER (testDataScripts/Classification Scripts)**

+## dBScripts
+The directory dBScripts contains scripts which create databases for each classifier.

 ### Kraken